History of slavery: Ancient China

 During the millennium long Chinese domination of Vietnam, Vietnam was a great source of slave girls who were used as sex slaves in China.
 The slave girls of Viet were even eroticized in Tang dynasty poetry.

 The Tang dynasty purchased Western slaves from the Radhanite Jews.
 Tang Chinese soldiers and pirates enslaved Koreans, Turks, Persians, Indonesians, and people from Inner Mongolia, Central Asia, and northern India.
 The greatest source of slaves came from southern tribes, including Thais and aboriginals from the southern provinces of Fujian, Guangdong, Guangxi, and Guizhou.
 Malays, Khmers, Indians, and black Africans were also purchased as slaves in the Tang dynasty.
 Slavery was prevalent until the late 19th century and early 20th century China.
 All forms of slavery have been illegal in China since 1910.

 Postclassical history

 Indian subcontinent

-The Islamic invasions, starting in the 8th century, also resulted in hundreds of thousands of Indians being enslaved by the invading armies, one of the earliest being the armies of the Umayyad commander Muhammad bin Qasim.Muhammad Qasim Firishta, Tarikh-i-Firishta (Lucknow, 1864).Abu Nasr Muhammad al-Utbi, Tarikh al-Yamini (Delhi, 1847), tr. by James Reynolds, The Kitab-i-Yamini (London, 1858), Qutb-ud-din Aybak, a Turkic slave of Muhammad Ghori rose to power following his master's death.
+The Islamic invasions, starting in the 8th century, also resulted in hundreds of thousands of Indians being enslaved by the invading armies, one of the earliest being the armies of the Umayyad commander Muhammad bin Qasim.
+Qutb-ud-din Aybak, a Turkic slave of Muhammad Ghori rose to power following his master's death.
 For almost a century, his descendants ruled North-Central India in form of Slave Dynasty.
 Several slaves were also brought to India by the Indian Ocean trades; for example, the Siddi are descendants of Bantu slaves brought to India by Arab and Portuguese merchants.